Trump or Clinton? Israelis fret, but either is a likely ally

 JERUSALEM Most of the world follows U.S. presidential elections closely, but Israel can seem particularly obsessive, endlessly assessing which candidate will better protect its interests and breaking down their every comment for policy clues.

-As America votes on Tuesday, a cartoon in the left-leaning Israeli newspaper Haaretz captured a sense of that fretfulness, depicting friends sitting outside a typical falafel stand and discussing in nerdy detail how the ballot turn out.
+As America votes on Tuesday, a cartoon in the left-leaning Israeli newspaper Haaretz captured a sense of that fretfulness, depicting friends sitting outside a typical falafel stand and discussing in nerdy detail how the ballot will turn out.

 "There's no way he'd lose Utah and Arizona, and you can't count on North Carolina," one says to the other.
 "They'd need to win Pennsylvania and hopefully Florida," the other replies.